Joachim0211/DatapipelineApiToCloud/README.md

 #in you command line you should see the new branch indicated

 git push --set-upstream origin nameOfTheNewBranch # this pushes it to a new branch on githup
+# you have set up the branch on git hup